IshitaGopal/ishitagopal.github.io/_pages/about.md

 I am a data scientist currently working at the [Transdisciplinary Institute in Applied Data Sciences at Washington University in St Louis](https://triads.wustl.edu/).

-I develop and apply advanced methods in data science to analyze communication dynamics, diffusion of information, political media and behavior on social media platforms.
-I am particularly interested in developing machine/deep learning models to extract information from 'messy data' in text, audio and network formats.
-You can find my papers on these topics in the Research section.
-I also enjoy making tutorials on a these topics.
-(This work has been published in peer-reviewed journals and was partially funded by Princeton.)
+I develop and employ computational methods, particularly leveraging NLP, machine and deep learning models, network analysis and experiments, to analyze communication dynamics, information diffusion, political media and behavior on social media platforms.
+I am currently working on applications of deep learning models for extracting information from 'messy data' in text and audio formats.
+My work is published in peer-reviewed journals and I also create tutorials on a variety of data science topics.

 I hold a dual title Ph.D. in Social Data Analytics and Political Science from Pennsylvania State University, an M.Sc. in Economics from the Univesity of Warwick and a B.A. in Economics from Miranda House, University of Delhi.
 I was also a Data Science intern at [Aware](https://www.awarehq.com/), where I developed machine learning models to detect sensitive data in digital workplaces.
 Before starting my Ph.D., I worked as an economist at [TERI](https://www.teriin.org/), an Energy & Environment think tank.